NSYSUHermit/NSFW-detector/README.md

   <img src="https://brandguide.asu.edu/assets/img/asu-logos/asu_logo_maroon_rgb.png" alt="Arizona State University Logo" width="200"/>
 </p>

-An advanced, highly configurable privacy shield for your workspace.
-Using two ultrasonic sensors, this system detects proximity and automatically adjusts your Mac's state—including volume, screen brightness, and the active application—based on rules you define in a sleek, ASU-themed web interface.
+A fully-featured, bidirectional privacy shield for your workspace.
+Using two ultrasonic sensors, this system detects proximity and automatically adjusts your Mac's state (volume, brightness, active application).
+Its key feature is end-to-end synchronization, allowing real-time configuration of both software and hardware behavior directly from a sleek, ASU-themed web interface.

 ## Features

 *   **Dual Sensor Detection**: Utilizes two HC-SR04 ultrasonic sensors for wider and more reliable proximity detection.
 *   **Three-Stage Alert System**: Configure distinct actions for "Safe," "Warning," and "Danger" zones.
-*   **Real-time Remote Configuration**: A web-based UI allows you to dynamically adjust distance thresholds, volume, brightness, and the target "panic" application.
+*   **Live Hardware Sync & Bidirectional Control**: Settings from the UI (like distance thresholds) are sent to the hardware in real-time.
+Conversely, physical interactions with the hardware (like a button press) are synced back to the UI, ensuring state consistency.
-*   **Live Hardware Sync**: Settings saved in the web UI are instantly sent to the microcontroller, updating its alert behavior in real-time.
+*   **Independent Component Control**: The web UI allows for toggling LED and Buzzer alerts independently, offering granular control over the hardware's feedback.
 *   **Advanced Stability Control**: Implements a sliding window filter on both the hardware and backend to prevent false triggers from erratic readings.
 *   **ASU-Themed Interface**: A polished and professional user interface featuring the official Arizona State University logo and color palette.